-Preschool children may understand that someone isn't around anymore, but not concepts like death.
+Preschool children may understand that someone isn't around anymore, but not understand concepts like death.
 They may expect the person to return.
 They have a short tolerance for sadness or anger so need to experience grief in small doses.
 It may look like the child doesn't care or isn't bothered by the loss.
 They might also believe that their own thoughts, actions or wishes caused the loss.
 The child may use pictures or other items to feel close to a loved one that left or passed away.
 In preschool aged children signs of grief may include:

-Children ages 9 to 12 may have the same general understanding of death and loss as an adult, but may not be able to express their thoughts and feelings.
-They may find comfort in family and cultural beliefs and values.
+Children ages 9 to 11 may have the same general understanding of death and loss as an adult, but may not be able to express their thoughts and feelings.
+They may find comfort in family, and cultural beliefs and values.
 In children ages 9-11 signs of grief may include:

-Teens may understand death as an adult would, but have a hard time with bigger questions, like the meaning of life and death.
+Young people ages 12-24 may understand death as an adult would, but have a hard time with bigger questions, like the meaning of life and death.
 They may feel at odds with their desire to be independent and their desire to help the family through a loss.
-Teens may also try hard to look "normal" to fit in with their peers.
-They may hide their feelings or avoid them by keeping very busy.
-Some teens turn to risky behaviours like alcohol or other drugs, thinking they can't be harmed and this is a way to "test" death.
+In young people ages 12-24 signs of grief may include:

 What can be done?